chand-lab/openEyeTrack/README.md

 # Usage notes for Genie Nano Cameras

 Apparently the default specs are set to be 30 Hz which would be suboptimal.
-We will update the actual specs used as soon as possible to enable high frame rate eye tracking.
+In the firmware folder, we provide a firmware that enables high frame rate eye tracking.